ZD511/download-url-parser/README.md

 ## Acknowledgments

-For need of matching "ftp://" or "ed2k://" urls in html tags, some websites may have coding errors and parse errors by using etree, so use: content.decode and set errors argument as 'ignore'
+For the need of matching "ftp://" or "ed2k://" urls in html tags, some websites may have coding errors and parse errors by using etree, so use: content.decode and set errors argument as 'ignore'

 ## TODO